Aider-AI/aider/aider/website/docs/usage/lint-test.md

 and return a non-zero exit code.
 This is how most linters normally operate.

+By default, aider will lint any files which it edits.
+You can disable this with the `--no-auto-lint` switch.

 ## Testing

 You can configure aider to run your test suite